 Light

-If your area has hot summers with frequent droughts, it’s better to plant it in partial shade to prevent leaf burn.
+In regions with scorching summers and frequent droughts, it is advisable to provide partial shade to prevent leaf burn.

-On the other hand, if you live in a climate with cool summers and cold winters, full sun would be a better choice.
-If you are growing it indoors, find a bright spot with plenty of sunlight.
+On the flip side, if you reside in a climate characterized by cool summers and cold winters, full sun exposure is a more suitable choice.
+For those cultivating this plant indoors, seek out a well-lit spot with ample sunlight.

 Soil